 Liza returned to the LRT coaching staff last year after two years spent in Montana.
 She is an amazing skier who has a deep love for the out doors.
 She has 5 years experience as a coach with LRT.
 While in Montana she was a Montessori teacher(when it wasn't snowing).
 Liza grew up in Lincoln and raced for LRT and spent time at Burke Mtn Academy.
 She was also recently a member of the US Telemark Ski Team.
 Liza's playful enthusiasm and raw athletic ability make her an amazing role model for our younger skiers, as long as they don't mind her skiing in a TUTU!

 Marissa is a fun loving, USSA Level 200 certified coach who brings her infectious energy and enthusiasm for skiing to the hill every day.
-This is her 6th year with LRT.
+This is her 8th year with LRT.
 She has coached Rut Riders, U10s and U16's in her time with the Club in addition to four years in the Childcare Center on Loon.
 An excellent skier and athlete, Marissa raced for her very successful High School ski team from 7th grade on.
+She has experience coaching at both Eastern Regional and International U14 events as well as Camps in Copper, Colorado.
 She is a recent graduate of Plymouth State University with an Athletic Training Degree and looks forward to continuing her education to a Masters Degree.

 Rich is a highly spirited and enthusiastic addition to our U14 staff.
 He has coaching experience at Squaw Valley, California and has also been a big mtn coach at Telluride, Colorado.
-Last season he was the pied piper of the U10 group.
+He also coaches the Prep team for the New Hampton School.
 Known for his love for the sport and infectious enthusiasm, he's often seen with his athletes trailing in his wake with huge smiles on their faces, he promises to keep the "Fun" in fundamentals this winter.
-When he's not on snow Rich is a white water rafting guide and can also frequently be seen floating around the White Mountains with his paraglider.
+When he's not on snow Rich is a white water rafting guide in California and can also frequently be seen floating around the White Mountains with his paraglider.
 He's hoping to fore run a race this year with the paraglider!

 Harry has a long history in ski racing in New Hampshire.
 Most recently he has was Head Coach and Program Director for the Bretton Woods Ski Team, where he worked for a decade.
 Prior to his tenure at Bretton Woods Harry was the Program Director for the Sunlight Ski Team Educational Foundation in Glenwood Springs, Colorado and the Director of Racing at the Colorado Rocky Mountain School.
 Harry was also the Program Director of the Franconia Ski Club in the 1980’s.
 He also has coaching experience as Head Coach of Ski Valley Christmas Camp, Crotched Mountain Ski Club, Greek Peak Christmas Camp and the WVA Summer Race Camp in Hintertux, Austria.
 During his college career, Harry was a four-year member of the University of New Hampshire at Plymouth Ski Team where he was inducted into their Ski Hall of Fame.
 He was also a member of the NEISC All Conference Team.
 Harry was a member of the NCSA National Champions Team, a top finisher in the Masters National Challenge and spent 2 years on the New England Pro Tour.
 He is also an accomplished tennis player and cyclist.